duckdb/duckdb-web/docs/api/python/dbapi.md

 #### Named in-memory Connections

-The special value `:memory:` can also be postfixed with a name, for example: `:memory:conn3`.
+The special value `:memory:` can also be postfixed with a name, for example: `:memory:conn3`.<br>
-When a name is provided, subsequent `duckdb.connect` calls will use the same database instance.
+When a name is provided, subsequent `duckdb.connect` calls will create a new connection to the same database, sharing the catalogs (views, tables, macros etc..).<br><br>
 Using `:memory:` without a name will always create a new and separate database instance.

 ### Default Connection

-By default we create an (unnamed) **in-memory-database** that lives inside the `duckdb` module.
+By default we create an (unnamed) **in-memory-database** that lives inside the `duckdb` module.<br>
 Every method of `DuckDBPyConnection` is also available on the `duckdb` module, this connection is what's used by these methods.

-The special value `:default:` can be used to create a connection to the same database instance as this default connection.
+The special value `:default:` can be used to get this default connection.
-Or you can use `duckdb.default_connection` to use the existing connection directly.

 ### File-Based Connection